 One of the best bites of summer is fresh Jersey corn, served hot and with just a hint of butter and a dash of salt.
-We can enjoy a parting gift from this crop, in the form of a corn maze.
+As we welcome September and upcoming fall weather, we don’t have to say goodbye to corn just yet — because New Jersey is home to some awesome corn mazes, which make for a great autumn activity.
 A corn maze is a path cut through a cornfield when the plants are young, so as they grow tall, they grow into the pattern.
 The maze itself can be as simple or as complex as the farmer chooses, and many mazes are designed to be specific images when viewed from above, such as a sports team logo or a slogan.
 The best time to enjoy a corn maze is right about now because, at the end of summer, the corn plants have reached their peak height, so the full effect of the maze is realized.

-Disclaimer: Please check with each venue before setting out for the day for the latest schedule updates due to weather or Covid.
+Disclaimer: Please check with each venue before setting out for the latest schedule updates due to weather or Covid.

-Not only does A. Casola farms have the market cornered with the original pick-your-own-pumpkin and hayride farm; the crew also has two incredible mazes for visitors to enjoy.
+Not only does A. Casola farms have the market cornered with the original pick-your-own-pumpkin and hayride farm — the crew also has two incredible mazes for visitors to enjoy.
 First up is the corn maze: five acres of corn planted and then cut down to create three miles of intricate trails.
 The farm also has a sunflower maze, so you can live out your Alice in Wonderland fantasies of flowers taller than you, with drooping blooms and bright petals.
-The Fall Festival runs seven days a week from September 11 through October 31, and both locations are chock full of things to do.
+The Fall Festival runs from September 17th (September 18th for the 200 State Route 34 location) through October 31st, and both locations are chock full of things to do.
+Be prepared that the corn maze is available only open on weekends.
 Stop by the farm’s social media pages on Facebook and Instagram to keep up with any last-minute changes.

 Bullock Farms | 83 Emleys Hill Road, Cream Ridge